-There are many ways to protect yourself and property, both before and after death with estate planning.
-Some common tools used in estate planning include; Wills, Testamentary Trusts, Guardianships, Durable Power of Attorney and Power of Attorney for Health Care.
+Some common tools used in estate planning include; Wills, Testamentary Trusts, Guardianships, Durable Power of Attorney, and Power of Attorney for Health Care.

 For parents with young children, a Will also serves as an important document to assign legal guardians for your children.
-Maybe you have a friend who you trust and consider a “god father” or “god mother” to your children.
-Without a formal declaration in a Will, appointing that person as the guardian, your friend may not be the person a Court chooses to look after you children.
-This is a decision a parent should contr
+Maybe you have a friend who you trust and consider a “godfather” or “godmother” to your children.
+Without a formal declaration in a Will, appointing that person as the guardian, your friend may not be the person a Court chooses to look after your children.